-24 Dec Top 5 Social Media Strategies You Can Use to Boost Your SEO
+24 Dec Top 5 Social Media and SEO Strategies You Can Use to Boost Your Traffic

 Those who are new in the world of marketing often make a mistake: they separate social media marketing from search engine optimization.
-They have individual teams to focus on SEO and SMM.
+They have individual teams to focus on SEO and social media.
 And they briefly connect the two concepts by posting links to their social media pages.

 That’s such a shame.
 It’s almost sad.

 First, let’s make something clear: your social media activity will not boost your SEO attempts per se.
 There’s a reason why these are two separate categories in marketing: SEO and SMM.
 However, when you intertwine your social media pages with your SEO techniques, you’ll come down to a well-balanced strategy that works.

 Let’s call it a social SEO strategy, which works in two main ways.
 The mentions you get all over the web matter as a ranking factor.
 Nobody can tell you what Google likes and how it does its ranking.
 This is what John Mueller, a Google webmaster trends analyst, said on the matter:

 “There might be indirect effects where if someone is talking about your brand, then that’s something that might bring traffic indirectly to your website, which indirectly could bring more traffic to your site.
 But it’s not the case where we’d use that as a primary ranking factor and say people are talking about this brand.
 Therefore it must be a fantastic brand.”